Health Care Fraud

 Michigan Criminal Defense Attorneys

 Annually, health care fraud adds up to billions of dollars.
 While the actual amount lost to fraud is unknown, the estimates range from 3% of all health care expenditures to 10%.
-Kronzek and Cronkright attorneys have the right combination of trial skills, medical litigation, and auditing knowledge to assist people facing prosecution for crimes related to health care.
+The Kronzek Firm attorneys have the right combination of trial skills, medical litigation, and auditing knowledge to assist people facing prosecution for crimes related to health care.

 Under federal law, health care fraud is knowingly and willfully executing a plan to defraud a health care benefit program or to falsely obtain property from a health care benefit program and is connected with the delivery or payment for health care services or products.